hchiam/please/README.md

 ## Terse Mode

 ```
-Please no need to say please
+please no need to say please
-Print this works
+print this works
-Print no need to say please before each line
+print no need to say please before each line
 ```
 --> This prints out: `this works` and `no need to say please before each line`